Charter School Case Studies: Failures Despite Generous Funding and Stanford Backing

 California Charter School Facing Possible Closure

-Stanford New School is another charter school that began with high hopes of transforming low-income students into academic superstars.
+Stanford New School is another charter school that began hoping to transform low-income students into academic superstars.
 According to a report in the New York Times, the school had all the ingredients for success: the ability to spend an additional $3,000 per student each year and the experience and support of some of the nation's finest educators at Stanford University.

-The school opened in East Palo Alto, an area with a large minority and immigrant population, as well as a long history of poverty and crime, according to the Huffington Post.
+According to the Huffington Post, the school opened in East Palo Alto, an area with a large minority and immigrant population and a long history of poverty and crime.
 Still, the right ingredients should mean a better academic experience for students, right?

 Unfortunately, that has yet to be the case at Stanford New School.
 The institution is still on the list of the persistently lowest-achieving schools in California and faced closure at the end of the previous school year.
 Deborah Stipek, dean of the Stanford School of Education told the NYT, "We are all in shock."
 Dr. Stipek added that starting a new school "takes time."
 However, she also admitted, "It's a risky business.
 We rolled up our sleeves and opened a school in a financially and socially-challenged environment so that we could prepare teachers and leaders for the real challenges they will face."